embrace-io/embrace-docs/docs/android/faq.md

 ## Monitoring Performance

-### **Why do I have super low rates of incomplete for startup; e.g. 99.5% to 100%?**

-The most common scenario is that we are auto-detecting an early activity for which you should skip.
-Please refer to the [Moments feature guide](/android/features/moments) for how to correctly track startup completion rates and durations.

 ### **How do I measure operations running in parallel?**

 Please refer to [Performance Tracing feature guide](/android/features/tracing) for a reference on how to measure custom app operations using Embrace, including ones running in parallel.